cebollinos11/smuggler/README.md

 #todo

+Zoom button
+Asteroid piercer
+clean up ui
-get explosion to local (right now is an urls) hud for shields and hull destroyer is pretty shit - make it like the viper? make a "ready label" to show the player can play again make viper more intelligent damaged ships should get some smoke
+Try again to move camera when combat desroyer is pretty shit - make it like the viper? make a "ready label" to show the player can play again make viper more intelligent (slow when close) damaged ships should get some smoke
 bug: overheating explosion -> Mission failed attack cone for player: maybe 2 modes?